 Penal codes relative to economic crimes are weaker and not commensurate to the potential impact of such crimes.
 While not justifying it, a robbery at a fish market, for instance, cannot cause as much impact on the economy as fraud in commercial companies or in critical government programs.
-For instance, cases of abuse of office and conspiracy to commit economic crime such as that adduced by the Director of Criminal Investigations on 16 August 2018 involving officials of Kenya Revenue Authority (KRA), Kenya Ports Authority (KPA) and Kenya Bureau of Standards (KEBS) in the loss of Ksh 100 Billion in tax evasion schemes of a span of six months alone, are more serious and deserve more punitive penal codes.
+For instance, cases of abuse of office and conspiracy to commit an economic crime such as that adduced by the Director of Criminal Investigations on August 16, 2018, involving officials of Kenya Revenue Authority (KRA), Kenya Ports Authority (KPA) and Kenya Bureau of Standards (KEBS) in the loss of Ksh.
+100 billion in tax evasion schemes of a span of six months alone, are more serious and deserve more punitive penal codes.
 This is in view of the impact of corruption on the economy of Kenya, the rule of law, public service ethics, and delivery of public services to Kenyans.
-In fact, on June 5 2018, High Court Chief Magistrate, Douglas Ogoti, while rejecting a bail application by all the 43 National Youth Service (NYS) corruption suspects (though the decision was overturned by the Court of Appeal), explained that, “it is the opinion of the court that it can lead to anarchy, threat to peace and national security.
+In fact, on June 5, 2018, High Court Chief Magistrate, Douglas Ogoti, while rejecting a bail application by all the 43 National Youth Service (NYS) corruption suspects (though the decision was overturned by the Court of Appeal), explained that, “it is the opinion of the court that it can lead to anarchy, threat to peace and national security.
 This a compelling reason why bail should and is hereby denied.”

 Criminal procedure is another stumbling block in the fight against corruption in Kenya.
 The Criminal Procedure Code Cap.
 75 of the Laws of Kenya, gives those accused of economic crimes (as in certain criminal cases) liberty until convicted.
 Section 123 (1) of the Criminal Procedure Code provides that a person may be released on bond or bail while still in police custody and before being charged in court.
 This provision is mutatis mutandis consistent with Article 49(1) of the Kenya Constitution 2010 which provides for release on bond pending a charge or trial.
 This procedure flows from the natural justice and human rights legal philosophy that informs Article 50(2) (a) of the Constitution, and Article 7(1) (b) of the African Charter on Human and People’s Rights relative to the right to presumption of innocence until the contrary is proved.